scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 // java.lang.StackOverflowError
 ```

 This is because the interpreter calls `loop` for each instance of a repeat.
 Every method call requires a small amount of memory, called a stack frame, in a location that is called the stack.
-If we make enough method calls we have to allocate so many stack frames that we run out of space to hold them on the stack.
+If we make enough method calls we have to allocate so many stack frames that we run out of space on the stack.
+When this happens a `StackOverflowError` is raised.
 However, all is not lost.
 We can rewrite the interpreter in a way that consumes a fixed amount of stack space, and therefore match input that is as large as we like.

 ### Tail Calls and Tail Position

-Our starting point is a **tail call**.
+Our starting point is **tail calls**.
 A tail call is a method call that does not take any additional stack space.
 Only method calls that are in **tail position** are candidates to be turned into tail calls.
-Even then, not all calls in tail position will be converted to tail calls due to runtime limitations.
+Even then, runtime limitations mean that not all calls in tail position will be converted to tail calls.

 A method call in tail position is a call that immediately returns the value returned by the call.
 Below are two versions of a method to calculate the sum of the integers from 0 to `count`.